chrsoo/handybars/macros/README.md

     }
 }
 ```

-> [!INFO]
-> Why use an attribute and not a derive process macro?
+## Why use an attribute and not a derive process macro?

->
-> Derive Macros do not support implementing traits with generic
+Derive Macros do not support implementing traits with generic arguments.
+In this case we
-> arguments.
-In this case we need to implement `Into<Value>` for the annotated enum or
+need to implement `Into<Value>` for the annotated enum or struct.
+If `Value` had been a
-> struct.
+trait and not an enum, a derive macro would have been appropriate.